Honda HR-V Insurance Rates

 Rates are averaged for all Honda HR-V models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for the Right Honda HR-V Insurance
+How to Find Low Cost Honda HR-V Insurance

-The next list is a quick rundown of the data that was presented in the illustrations above.
+The next list is a review of the material that was presented in the illustrations above.

-- Insureds who require increased levels of liability coverage will pay about $490 each year to increase from 30/60 bodily injury limits to a 250/500 level
+- Policyholders who require increased levels of liability coverage will pay an extra $490 every year to raise from a low limit to 250/500 limits

-- Drivers age 20 and younger are expensive to insure, as much as $416 per month if the policy includes full coverage
+- Drivers age 20 and younger pay the highest prices, costing up to $416 a month for full coverage

-- Drivers considered higher risk with reckless driving or DUI convictions pay an average of $1,520 more each year to buy Honda HR-V insurance
+- Higher risk drivers who have several accidents or serious violations may be required to pay an average of $1,520 more each year to buy Honda HR-V insurance

 As you can see from the information we’ve gone over to this point, it’s clear that the amount of money you pay for your model is parallel to how much you pay for insurance.
 Therefore, if you find yourself asking, “How much does a Honda HR-V cost?” you should also be considering the price of insurance.